Gonza-G9673/ldr-year-evaluation/README.md

-# microdot evaluatuon 7° grade
+# E.E.S.T TRQ N° 7 final course work
 This is an evaluation made by carlasaraf.
 An example of an implementation made by ME of one LDR showing its luminic percentage on a web, running micropython with an Esp32

 ## Files Structure